michaeljolley/michaeljolley.github.io/content/posts/2020/2020-06-11-using-netlify-functions-with-gridsome-for-blog-comments.md

 npm install --save-dev netlify-lambda
 ```

-Next we'll update our `package.json` file to allow us to build and debug.
+Next, we'll update our `package.json` file to allow us to build and debug.
 Modify your `package.json` scripts to include the following:

 ```js
  "scripts": {